Post job

 A long term substitute teacher is responsible for covering the duties of a teacher who is away for a long time.
 Long term substitute teachers proceed with the lesson plan outlines and the regular teacher's curriculum depending on their expertise.
 They monitor and assess the students' behavior, create an engaging learning environment, evaluate the students' learning progress by conducting a series of tests, create reports of the students' performance, and help students struggling with the subject.

-There are some key differences in responsibilities as well.
-For example, a math teacher responsibilities require skills like "algebra ii," "mathematics curriculum," "instructional strategies," and "trigonometry."
+There are some key differences in the responsibilities of each position.
+For example, math teacher responsibilities require skills like "algebra ii," "mathematics curriculum," "instructional strategies," and "trigonometry."
 Meanwhile a typical long term substitute teacher has skills in areas such as "long-term substitute," "professional development," "kindergarten," and "language arts."
-This difference in skills reveals how truly different these two careers really are.
+This difference in skills reveals the differences in what each career does.

 English language teachers are in charge of establishing a classroom setting that advance in each student the skills of reading, writing, listening, and speaking.
 They assist in the development and recognition of fine literature of all types, inspire students to read extensively for information and recreation, and develop guidelines for analytical judgment of written and oral communication.
 Also, they attend to students' exceptional needs as well as find out and develop their special talents.

 While some skills are similar in these professions, other skills aren't so similar.
-For example, several resumes showed us that math teacher responsibilities requires skills like "algebra ii," "mathematics curriculum," "trigonometry," and "data analysis."
-But an english language arts teacher might use skills, such as, "language arts," "language," "english language," and "literature."
+For example, resumes show us that math teacher responsibilities requires skills like "algebra ii," "mathematics curriculum," "trigonometry," and "data analysis."
+But an english language arts teacher might use other skills in their typical duties, such as, "language arts," "language," "english language," and "literature."

 Elementary school teachers are trained to provide education to children from kindergarten through fifth grade.
 The teachers are responsible for children's emotional and educational growth in the classroom.
 They manage the resources and materials to be used for their education.
 It is part of their duties to evaluate the students' performance, social development, physical health, and behavior.
 Also, they adapt to teaching methods and instructions to meet the interests and needs of the children.

-Some important key differences between the two careers are a few of the skills necessary to fulfill responsibilities.
-Some examples from math teacher resumes include skills like "algebra ii," "mathematics curriculum," "trigonometry," and "data analysis," whereas an elementary school teacher might be skilled in "professional development," "classroom environment," "language arts," and "physical education. "
+Some important key differences between the two careers include a few of the skills necessary to fulfill the responsibilities of each.
+Some examples from math teacher resumes include skills like "algebra ii," "mathematics curriculum," "trigonometry," and "data analysis," whereas an elementary school teacher is more likely to list skills in "professional development," "classroom environment," "language arts," and "physical education. "

 A special education teacher is responsible for teaching students with disabilities.
 Special education teachers are trained professionals to provide distinct learning instructions for children with special cases for them to achieve their potentials and improve their self-confidence.
 A special education teacher must have excellent communication and organizational skills to assist the students with their learning areas.
 Special education teachers should be able to come up with engaging activities to support the students' behavioral and intellectual development.